TLS10GC-IP Reference Design

 Description |

-This function receives IP Address as string input and set value of ip_set array. |
+This function receives the IP Address as string inputs and updates the ip_set array. |

 command> setport ddddd

 Users can set port number to TOE10GLL-IP by inputting setport followed by the static port number of the FPGA in decimal format or “dynamic”, “d” or “-d” to set the port number to be dynamic.
 The setport function is called to change the port number value in src_port_set array.
 This array will be written to the register mapped to TCPSrcPort to set the FPGA’s port number.
 Dynamic ports are in the range 49152 to 65535.
 If port number is set to be dynamic, the port number will be automatically increased by 1 before establishing a new connection.
 If the port number is set as a static port number and the user does not set the new port number value, the FPGA’s port number will not be changed.
-The setport function is described in Table 3‑2.
+The setport function is described in Table 4.

-Table 3‑2 setport function
+Table 4 setport function

 int setport(unsigned char *portstr, unsigned char *port_set) |